VG vs PG in E-liquids

 - A VG/PG balance is needed to have the best vaping experience.

 - Do not use high VG e-liquids in high-resistance devices.
-It will clog the devices and you will not get the best vaping experience.
+It will clog the devices.

 PG/VG Ratio in E-liquids

 The PG/VG ratio defines how much of each diluent is in an e-liquid.
 Each of these liquids has a unique characteristic that makes it a good choice for use in e-liquids.
 Combining the two brings together their strengths and neutralizes their weaknesses.